shubham-sihasane/DailyDevOps/linux.md

 1. Debian Based Distro - Debian, Ubuntu, Kali Linux [DPKG -> APT-GET -> APT]
 2. RPM Based Distro - RHEL, CentOs, Fedora [RPM -> YUM, DNF]

+#### RPM - Red Hat Package Manager
+RPM defines a specific file format (.rpm) for packaging software.
+These packages contain all the necessary files (executables, libraries, configuration files, documentation, etc.), along with metadata like dependencies, version information, and pre-post installation scripts.

+While RPM itself can manage dependencies, higher-level package managers like yum (Yellowdog Updater, Modified) and dnf (Dandified YUM) build upon RPM to automate dependency resolution, making software installation and updates much smoother.

+1. Install `rpm -ivh <package-name>`
+2. Uninstall `rpm -e <package-name>`
+3. Upgrade `rpm -uvh <package-name>`
+4. Query `rpm -q <package-name>`
+5. Verifying `rpm -vf <package-name>`

+#### YUM - Yellowdog Updator Modified
+YUM (Yellowdog Updater, Modified) is a command-line package manager for RPM-based Linux distributions like CentOS and Fedora, used to install, update, and remove software packages and their dependencies.
+It automatically handles dependencies and upgrades from online repositories, making it easier to manage software compared to the lower-level RPM tool.

+1. Install `yum install <package-name>`
+2. Uninstall `yum remove <package-name>`
+3. Upgrade `yum update <package-name>` OR `yum update` for all packages
+4. Repolist `yum repolist`

+#### DPKG & APT
+dpkg (Debian Package Manager) is a low-level tool for installing, removing, and managing individual Debian package files (.deb), while apt (Advanced Package Tool) is a higher-level package management system that handles dependencies and retrieves packages from online repositories.

+1. Install `dpkg -i <package-name>`
+2. Uninstall `dpkg -r <package-name>`
+3. List `dpkg -l <package-name>`
+4. Status `dpkg -s <package-name>`
+5. verify `dpkg -p <path-to-file>`

+apt is a more user-friendly frontend that uses dpkg to perform the actual installation and manages the complexities of package relationships automatically.

+1. Install `apt install <package-name>`
+2. Uninstall `apt uninstall <package-name>`
+3. Update repo `apt update`
+4. Upgrade `apt upgrade`
+5. Search `apt search <package-name>`
+6. List `apt list | grep <package-name>`

+The du command in Linux, short for "disk usage," is used to estimate and display the disk space used by files and directories.
+It recursively calculates and shows the size of directories and their contents.

+`du -lh <file/directory>`

+The tar command in Linux is a powerful utility used for creating, viewing, and extracting files from archives, often referred to as "tarballs."
+It is commonly used for backups, software distribution, and transferring collections of files while preserving their directory structure, permissions, and other metadata.

+**Creating an archive:**
+tar -cvf archive_name.tar file1 file2 dir1/: Creates an uncompressed archive.
+tar -czvf archive_name.tar.gz file1 file2 dir1/: Creates a gzipped (compressed) archive.
+tar -cjvf archive_name.tar.bz2 file1 file2 dir1/: Creates a bzip2 (highly compressed) archive.
+tar -cJvf archive_name.tar.xz file1 file2 dir1/: Creates an xz (highly compressed) archive.
+Options used:
+-c: Create a new archive.
+-v: Verbosely list files processed.
+-f: Specify the filename of the archive.
+-z: Filter through gzip for compression/decompression.
+-j: Filter through bzip2 for compression/decompression.
+-J: Filter through xz for compression/decompression.
+Extracting files from an archive: tar -xvf archive_name.tar: Extracts files from an uncompressed archive. tar -xvf archive_name.tar.gz: Extracts files from a gzipped archive. tar -xvf archive_name.tar.bz2: Extracts files from a bzip2 archive. tar -xvf archive_name.tar.xz: Extracts files from an xz archive. tar -xvf archive_name.tar.gz -C /path/to/destination: Extracts to a specific directory.
+Options used:
+-x: Extract files from an archive.
+-C: Change to a specified directory before performing the operation.
+Listing the contents of an archive: tar -tvf archive_name.tar: Lists contents of an uncompressed archive. tar -tvf archive_name.tar.gz: Lists contents of a gzipped archive.
+Options used:
+-t: List the contents of an archive.
+Adding files to an existing archive: tar -rvf archive_name.tar new_file: Appends a new file to an existing uncompressed archive.
+Options used:
+-r: Append files to an existing archive.
+Updating files in an archive:
+tar -uvf archive_name.tar updated_file: Updates files in an archive with newer versions from the filesystem.
+Options used:
+-u: Update files in the archive.